 See Disclosure live

-Led by cherubic actor/singer Olly Alexander, this trendy-looking three-piece are dead set for big success in 2015.
-Their soulful, bouncy choons draw heavily on ’90s house music, and should soon launch them into the chart stratosphere where they'll orbit alongside Disclosure and Clean Bandit.Read more
+Led by cherubic actor/singer Olly Alexander, this trendy-looking three-piece make soulful, bouncy choons that draw heavily on ’90s house music.
+Increasingly massive gigs are an indicator that they’ll soon be orbiting in the pop stratosphere alongside Disclosure and Clean Bandit.Read more